Figure skating jumps: Salchow

 The Salchow jump is an edge jump.
 It was named after its inventor, Ulrich Salchow, in 1909.
 The Salchow is accomplished with a takeoff from the back inside edge of one foot and a landing on the back outside edge of the opposite foot.
 It is "usually the first jump that skaters learn to double, and the first or second to triple".
-Timing is critical because both the takeoff and the landing must be on the backward edge.
+Timing is critical when performing the Salchow because both the takeoff and the landing must be on the backward edge.
 A Salchow is deemed cheated if the skate blade starts to turn forward before the takeoff, or if it has not turned completely backward when the skater lands back on the ice.

-In competition the base value of a single Salchow is 0.40; the base value of a double Salchow is 1.30; the base value of a triple Salchow is 4.30; and the base value of a quadruple Salchow is 9.70.
+In competition, the base value of a single Salchow is 0.40; the base value of a double Salchow is 1.30; the base value of a triple Salchow is 4.30; the base value of a quadruple Salchow is 9.70; and the value of a quintuple Salchow is 14.00.

 Loop

 The loop jump is an edge jump.
 It was believed to be created by German figure skater Werner Rittberger, and is known as the Rittberger in Russian and German.
 It also gets its name from the shape the blade would leave on the ice if the skater performed the rotation without leaving the ice.
 According to U.S. Figure Skating, the loop jump is "the most fundamental of all the jumps".
 The skater executes it by taking off from the back outside edge of the skating foot, turning one rotation in the air, and landing on the back outside edge of the same foot.
 It is often performed as the second jump in a combination.

-In competition the base value of the single loop jump is 0.50; the base value of a double loop is 1.70; the base value of a triple loop is 4.90; and the base value of a quadruple loop is 10.50.
+In competition, the base value of the single loop jump is 0.50; the base value of a double loop is 1.70; the base value of a triple loop is 4.90; the base value of a quadruple loop is 10.50; and the value of a quintuple loop jump.